Outcry after beloved Derby venue Dubrek Studios set to be demolished

 He argues that the performance venue planning permission should have mandated the developer funds the relocation of Dubrek Studios in line with the support given to Padley (and previously another building: the United Reform Church).

 Dean said in a statement: “The council fully withdrew its funding offer to Dubrek back in September while bolstering the Padley Centre’s support to over £1m, which is now looking like it will be nearer to £2m in order to buy new premises and fit it out.
-I fully support the Padley Organisation being relocated but as a community based, cultural hub Dubrek also requires a level of support in order to continue, at a fraction of the cost.
-The council should be utterly embarrassed at a time Derby is putting in a City of Culture bid.”
+I fully support the Padley Organisation being relocated but as a community based, cultural hub Dubrek also requires a level of support in order to continue, at a fraction of the cost.”

 Update: pic.twitter.com/7XVqPAIm7s